PrefectHQ/prefect/docs/concepts/flows.md

 You can get a quick sense of the structure of your flow using the `.visualize()` method on your flow.
 Calling this method will attempt to produce a schematic diagram of your flow and tasks without actually running your flow code.

+!!! warning "Functions and code not inside of flows or tasks will still be run when calling `.visualize()`.
+This may have unintended consequences.
+Place your code into tasks to avoid unintended execution."

-!!! warning "To use the `visualize()` method, Graphviz must be installed and on your PATH.
-Please install Graphviz from http://www.graphviz.org/download/.
+!!! note "To use the `visualize()` method, Graphviz must be installed and on your PATH.
+Please install Graphviz from [http://www.graphviz.org/download/](http://www.graphviz.org/download/).
 And note: just installing the `graphviz` python package is not sufficient."

 ```python
 from prefect import flow, task